Pastoral Residency Program

 As a part of their residency positions, pastoral residents participate in our BIC Emerging Pastors learning cohort from October to May.
 This cohort meets one day per month and focuses on leadership development, ministry skills, personal development, as well as BIC distinctives and spiritual formation.
 The cohort is comprised of the pastoral residents, as well as other church leaders who are typically in the earlier stages of their ministry journey.

-Residents are also expected to attend the the spring and fall LEAD events organized by BIC Canada during the year.
+Residents are also expected to attend the spring and fall LEAD events organized by BIC Canada during the year.

 The pastoral resident is hired by the church and is on the church’s payroll.

 BIC Canada will reimburse the church for half of the resident’s salary, up to 10 hours per week.
 For example, for any position that is 20 hours per week or more, BIC Canada will pay the cost of 10 hours per week.
 For positions less than 20 hours a week, BIC Canada will pay half.
+This is based on a maximum hourly rate of $20 per hour.

 The church is responsible for paying any staff expenses (e.g., mileage) in alignment with their local church policies.